 Goddess gifts page where you will find a range of ideas on scented Goddess products to make and buy including: soaps, candles, incense and oils.

-Hocus Pocus is one of my favorite shops in Brighton.
+Hocus Pocus is one of my favorite places to by Goddess products in Brighton.
 For all of you who live too far away to visit they also have an excellent website www.hocuspocus.co.uk where they stock a wide range of Greek, Roman, Egyptian, Wiccan and Pagan Goddess Statues and Figurines.

 The Goddess and Greenman store in Glastonbury sells a range of pagan products including Goddess plaques, Goddess blessing bowls and the Spiral Goddess by sculptor Abby Willowroot.
 Find out more www.goddessandgreenman.co.uk

 The Goddess Clothing section of this website includes information on Goddess clothing for rituals and Goddess fancy dress ideas.
 There are also suggestions for dress making patterns for those of you who may wish to make your own Goddess Clothing.

 There are many suppliers of Goddess jewellery selling the same products on the net.
 I wanted to concentrate on a couple that are offering something more unique at www.womanwisdom.com/store/pendants.html

 you will discover handcrafted jewellery by artist Lela Florel.
 Each piece comes on a card with its own poem.
 My personal favourite is Mother Earth.

 I also love the pendants on the site www.inside-bali-gallery.com where they combine sterling silver with beautifully carved bone and gemstones to make exquisite goddess pendants.